divs1210/PredScript/README.md

 # PredScript

 Predicates as Types.

+Statically and dynamically checked.

-Compiles to JS.
+Compiled to JS.

 **!!
 BEWARE: WIP !!**